Man squinting at phone

 Topical anesthetic eye drops will be applied to your eyes.
 You should feel no discomfort after that.

 The best way to determine if you are a great candidate for transformative PRK surgery is having a consultation with Dr. Cohen at our St. Louis office.
-He understands the key factors to evaluate and can create a trusting surgeon-patient relationship from day one.
+He understands the key factors to evaluate and can create a trusting surgeon–patient relationship from day one.
 He can also let you know if LASIK or another procedure is more suitable for your needs.
-Give us a call at ___ or write to our team of eye experts to request your potentially life-changing consultation.
+Give us a call or write to our team of eye specialists to request your potentially life-changing consultation.

 (314) 361-5003